dncpax/wfs-downloader/README.md

 ==============

 Downloads GML files from a set of WFS service in a pseudo-paginated way using bounding boxes and combine them again to one file.
 This is a fork, heavily modified.
 It uses GDAL/OGR to merge files instead of using xml.
+This allows to avoid duplicates by creating a geopackage with a unique index on column gml_id or any unique attribute indicated in the .yml.
+This effectively causes an error when inserting the same gml_id.
+By ignoring these errors it continues to merge features that are not duplicates.
+Many other changes are minor.
+WFS 1.1.0 and 1.0.0 use numberOfFeatures instead of numberReturned/numberMatched.
+Also, in WFS2.0.0 when working with WGS84 (EPSG 4326) there's an inversion of axis that is now handled properly (I hope).
+A few new configuration keys: version (for wfs), interval (to prevent service denial, imposes a pause between requests), uniqueid_field (to prevent duplicates).
+Technically it merges files in memory, and in the end exports to file, always to a GeoPackage.
+If you need any other format you can convert by using GDAL/OGR or even easier by using QGIS.

 Install
 -------